 Lest you think he was just a jokester, my father-in-law was with General Patton in WWII.
 He was with him during two campaigns, but was hit by shrapnel in Africa and was out for the rest of the war.
 That's how he met my mother-in-law.
 A girl was writing to him, but she had too many soldiers to write to, so she gave Isadore off to my mother-in-law Virginia.
 Their letters clicked with each other.
 They met, married and had nine children.
 The rest is history!

 My kids know all of these stories.
-So in honor of St. Isadore, and of grandpa Isadore, we are going to plant some flowers today.
+So in honor of St. Isadore, and of Grandpa Isadore, we are going to plant some flowers today.
 St. Isadore was a farmer, so that is very appropriate.
-Sam will also make a cake.

 Happy Feast Day St. Isadore, Grandpa Isadore, and sweet little Izzy!